Real Estate Inventory Up, Sales on Slow Burnernv

-Time was when realtors, and buyers and sellers, spoke excitedly about the spring market, the short but dizzying period when homes in Rye came on the market, received multiple bids, and sold over the weekend.
+Time was when realtors, and buyers and sellers, who know the simplified process of selling a house, spoke excitedly about the spring market, the short but dizzying period when homes in Rye came on the market, received multiple bids, and sold over the weekend.
 Those were heady days, indeed.

 This year, it’s inventory that is up.
 According to the most recent data, there are close to 120 single-family homes for sale in the Rye City School District, and an additional 50 homes within the Rye postal code.

 Year-to-date, 40 homes in the Rye City School District have sold, down from 57 for the same period in 2018.
 At the end of May, there were 38 houses for sale in the $2 to $3 million range, up from 23 last year.
 In further bracing news, sales to date are down 35 percent, and the median sold price is down over 10 percent.

 Are alarms going off in every real estate office in town?
 Are sellers pushing panic buttons?

 No, but these are definitely not ordinary times in residential real estate.
 “It’s a late market,” said Pati Holmes, brokerage manager of Julia B. Fee Sotheby’s.
 “Sales of New York City apartments have slowed, so those families are circling but not ready to sign contracts here.”

 These are good times to buy, notes Holmes.
 “Buyers have so much choice.
 Typically, we’d have six houses to show a young couple; currently, we have at least twice that number.”

 Kim Arenas, who oversees a team of agents at Compass, has a different take on the market.
 “This is an extended market, but it’s moving and fluid.
 Rye hasn’t lost its cachet.
 It is a sought-after community.”
 She added, “But buyers can take their time to find the house they have been searching for, one that is in move-in condition and unique, not cookie-cutter.”